riddhi6/rsp-final/README.md

 <img src = "https://github.com/riddhi6/rsp-final/blob/main/docfiles/rvizgazebo.png" alt="car sensors" width=600>

 ### Ackermann Plugin
 Source code for the model plugin used to simulate the ackermann drive mechanism of the robot in the Gazebo envrionment.
-The [original plugin](https://github.com/froohoo/ackermansteer) was heavily edited to work for Gazebo 9 and ROS-Melodic.
+The [original plugin](https://github.com/froohoo/ackermansteer) was edited to work for Gazebo 9 and improve plugin performance.
 The plugin requires the ackermann car to be modeled as a robot with four independent continuous wheel joints each connected to an independent revolute hinge joint.
-The plugin also includes a PID controller that obtains the true steering angle and wheel velocity of the car from Gazebo and compares those values to the desired steering angle and rear wheel velocity from the command velocity twist it's subscribed to.
+The plugin also includes a PID controller that obtains the true steering angle and wheel velocity of the car from Gazebo and compares those values to the desired steering angle and rear wheel velocity from the x linear and z angular velocities from the twist it's subscribed to.
 Using these target values, the plugin then sets the effort of each joint.

 ### Ackermann EKF
 Package that includes launch files and parameters needed to run Extended Kalman Filter for state estimation of the mobile robot location.
 The relevant nodes come from the [robot_localization package](http://wiki.ros.org/robot_localization).
 The EKF uses IMU data, gps data, and its own filtered state estimate via the navsat_transform_node to produce the estimate position and orientation.